tfrenkiel040/website/long-sentence-highlighter.markdown

 ## Overview

 Long Sentence Highlighter is a Chrome extension that helps improve readability by highlighting overly long sentences on any webpage.
-It's perfect for writers, editors, content creators, and anyone who wants to create more digestible content.
+It’s perfect for writers, editors, content creators, and anyone who wants to make their content easier to read.

 ### Key Features

-- **Automatic Detection**: Instantly highlights sentences exceeding your specified word count
 - **Customizable Thresholds**: Set your preferred word count threshold
 - **Toggle Functionality**: Easily turn highlighting on or off
 - **Zero Dependencies**: Lightweight performance with no external libraries